morin1/Data-Science-Projects/Analyzing Job Applications/README.md

 This project is based on work I previously performed and resulted in this blog post (https://www.stellaremploy.com/case-studies-1/2020/5/12/grow-your-hourly-talent-pipeline-with-these-tips)

-The data used in this project has been both anonymized and randomized to remove any personally identifying information from the applicants or businessess.
+The data used in this project has been anonymized to remove any personally identifying information.